top of page

 Misaligned Decision-making

-Doing what makes sense to YOU (not what makes sense for other)
+• Doing what makes sense to YOU (not what makes sense to others)

 Affirm: It's ok to work at my own pace and with my own process and style.
 I don’t have to do anything before I'm ready.
 I don’t have to feel anything other than what’s present for me now.
 I am becoming someone I've never been before.